Apple responds to Senator Franken’s Face ID privacy concerns

 Notably Apple hasn’t engaged with Senator Franken’s question about responding to law enforcement requests — although given enrolled Face ID data is stored locally on a user’s device in the Secure Element as a mathematical model, the technical architecture of Face ID has been structured to ensure Apple never takes possession of the data — and couldn’t therefore hand over something it does not hold.

-The fact Apple’s letter does not literally spell that out is likely down to what can be sensitive politics around the issue of law enforcement and data access.
+The fact Apple’s letter does not literally spell that out is likely down to the issue of law enforcement and data access being rather politically charged.

 In his response to the letter, Senator Franken appears satisfied with the initial engagement, though he also says he intends to take the company up on its offer to be briefed in more detail.